What to Do While You Wait (An Advent Meditation)

 Our problem with waiting

 Also, because we live in a society that has practically deified technology, we tend to see difficulties as a sign of wrongness, a glitch in the system, a flaw in the plan, an error in the calculation, a problem to solve.
-We should be able to work and engineer our way out of any difficulty, the assumption goes, and so when difficulties persist, we fret and pray amiss.
+We should be able to work and engineer our way out of any difficulty, the assumption goes, and so when difficulties persist, we keep wracking our brains for new solutions.

-It’s important to note that some of our difficulties in life are indeed due to poor choices or sin, and repentance and restitution should definitely figure into these kinds of situations.
+Of course, some of our difficulties in life are indeed due to poor choices or sin, and repentance and restitution must definitely figure into these kinds of situations.
 But many of the difficulties and complexities we face in our lives are totally beyond our direct control.
 What do we do with these, besides… nothing?

 Photo by Marco López on Unsplash